elizabethdrew/restaurant-review-be/README.md

 **Class: `RestaurantServiceImpl`**
 - **Description:** This class implements the **`RestaurantService`** interface and is responsible for handling business logic related to restaurants.
 It interacts with the **`RestaurantRepository`** and **`ReviewRepository`**, as well as the **`RestaurantMapper`**.
 The class is annotated with **`@Service`**, which marks it as a Spring service bean.

+**Interface: `ReviewService`**
+- **Description:** This interface provides a set of methods for managing reviews, including adding new reviews, retrieving all reviews with optional filters, getting a specific review by ID, updating a review by ID, and deleting a review by ID.
+The actual implementation of these methods should be provided in a class implementing this interface.

 ---

 ## 6. Core Features